ESIvy/esivy.gihub.io/content/posts/cleaner-fish-wrasse-yellow-tangs.md

 ---
-title: Cleaner Fish – More Information than You Thought You Wanted to Know
+title: "Cleaner Fish – More Information than You Thought You Wanted to Know"
 date: '2014-02-19T09:00:57-06:00'
 status: publish
 path: /cleaner-fish-wrasse-yellow-tangs